Gapminder/big-waffle-ops/README.md

 Alternatively `gcloud compute ssh big-waffle-master` if zone and project were set up in SDK during the login process.

 ### Can not SSH to `big-waffle-master` instance from `big-waffle-ops` used by Slack integration workflow
+- `slack.yaml` should have the correct ID address of the `big-waffle-master` instance (could be changed upon restart)
 - `slack.yaml` should have the correct RSA private key in PEM format
 - `/gapminders/github/.ssh/authorized_keys` should have the correct RSA public key
 - The public key should probably also be listed in the web interface, in SSH properties of big-waffle-master instance, with "github" as user